 When I was growing up in Winnipeg there were a lot hockey tournaments in Minnesota and we regularly billeted Minnesota hockey players in Winnipeg.
-I'd say we were pretty good buddies with Minnesota.
-And being that Minnesota was a hop skip and a jump from Winnipeg, it's really no surprise this little gem found its way across the border!
+I'd say we were pretty good buddies with the state of Minnesota.
+And being that it was a hop skip and a jump from Winnipeg, it's really no surprise this little gem found its way across the border!

 Hotdish, the unofficial state cuisine of Minnesota, is a comfort food staple found in households, not just in Minnesota, but across the Upper Midwest United States.
 Hotdish is a type of casserole that incorporates a mixture of simple, thrifty ingredients and dump and stir method.
-You can read more about it HERE.
+Being thrifty is the reason it's also referred to as poor man's chow mein.
+You can read more about the hotdish HERE.

 The Anatomy of a Hot Dish:

-Sauce: Canned cream of anything soup: mushroom, celery, chicken, cheddar
+- Sauce: Canned cream of anything soup: cream of mushroom, cream of celery soup, cream of chicken soup, cheddar

-The only difference is that this hotdish calls for celery and onion instead of the canned veggies.
+The only difference is that this Minnesota hot dish calls for celery and onion instead of the canned veggies.
 I usually serve it with mixed vegetables on the side, but you could easily add them to the dish!

 Although all hotdishes are casseroles, the reverse is not true.
 Hotdish is a general term that has been used since the early 18th century and applies to South Dakota, North Dakota and Minnesota.
 Hot dishes use more condensed soup varieties like cream of mushroom, while casseroles often use stock, vegetable juices and wine.
 Both casseroles and hot dishes have become all-in-one staple meals in North America that can be found at the majority of social functions including banquets, family dinners, thanksgiving, funerals and potlucks.

 Casseroles are king when it comes to easy comfort food.
-And if you talk to anyone from the upper midwestern United States (or Manitoba) they'll most certainly agree that this hotdish casserole epitomizes comfort food!
+And if you talk to anyone from the upper midwestern United States (or Manitoba) they'll most certainly agree that this Chow Mein Hotdish epitomizes comfort food!